Lramseyer/vaporview/CONTRIBUTE.md

 - `parseValue()`
 - `valueIs4State()`

-### Cursors and other annotation
+### Markers and other annotation

-Cursors are essentially an SVG line that's drawn in the .column-chunk.
+Markers are essentially an SVG line that's drawn in the .column-chunk.
 This was a little tricky to implement, and may be due for a rewrite, as I plan to support a feature to highlight all transitions of a signal (or highlight all posedge or negedge transitions) You could say that I should just throw it in an SVG that I overlay over the chunk and be done with it, but that becomes problematic when I have event handlers in place for signal selection. `handleScrollAreaClick()` uses `event.target.closest()` to discern which  signal was selected.
 There might be a better way of doing this, and if there is, I'm all ears!

-- `createTimeCursor()`
+- `createTimeMarker()`

 ## Local state